pathbind/M-plus/README.md

 ## Composer

 M+ renders common mathematical notation rather than exposing raw LaTeX delimiters.
 Inline `\(...\)` notation and display `\[...\]` / `$$...$$` blocks are formatted locally.
 Common fractions, subscripts, superscripts, Greek letters, bra-ket notation and mathematical symbols are converted into readable browser typography.
-This is a deliberately lightweight built-in renderer rather than an external TeX dependency, so M+ remains a self-contained single HTML file.
+This is a lightweight built-in renderer rather than an external TeX dependency, so M+ remains a self-contained single HTML file.

 The composer shows the **Your display name** value from Settings > Storage immediately above the input.
 If no display name is set, it shows **user**.
 The name is useful even in local mode and provides consistent authorship when projects later move into shared storage.